SummaryRead the full fact sheet

 Some people resort to medications or ‘social drugs’ in the mistaken belief that sleep will be more likely.

 Common pitfalls include:

-- Cigarettes – many claim that cigarettes help them relax, yet nicotine is a stimulant.
+- Cigarettes – many smokers claim that cigarettes help them relax, yet nicotine is a stimulant.
 The side effects, including accelerated heart rate and increased blood pressure, are likely to keep you awake for longer.
 Ideally, cigarettes should be avoided altogether, and certainly in the 2-hours before you go to bed (for further information see the Sleep Health Foundation fact sheet about Caffeine, Food, Alcohol, Smoking and Sleep).

 - Alcohol – alcohol is a depressant drug, which means it slows the workings of the nervous system.
 Drinking before bed may help you doze off but, since alcohol disturbs the rhythm of sleep patterns, you won’t feel refreshed in the morning.
 Other drawbacks include waking frequently to go to the toilet (for further information see the Caffeine, Food, Alcohol, Smoking and Sleep fact sheet).

 - Sleeping pills – drawbacks include daytime sleepiness, failure to address the underlying causes of sleeping problems, and the ‘rebound’ effect – after a stint of using sleeping pills, falling asleep without them tends to be even harder.
 These drugs should only be used as a temporary last resort and under strict medical advice.